 1) Nightwood by Djuna Barnes

-Published in 1952, Ellison’s richly layered novel follows the story of a man who describes himself as “invisible”, invisible because he is black, and society refuses to see him as he is.
+Published in 1952, Ellison’s richly layered novel follows the story of a man who describes himself as “invisible,” because he is black, and society refuses to see him as he is.
 The narrator is unnamed, setting him up as a kind of everyman and universalising his experiences as a black man in America.
 Throughout the novel, this narrator, a promising student and gifted orator, is subjected to cruel, unfair and dehumanising treatment at the hands of other people.
-He is forced into a demeaning phyical fight in order to gain his scholorship, his letters of recommendation are exposed as damagingly negative, and after an accident at his job in the paint factory he finds himself an unknown black man in a hospital bed and subjected to medical experimentation.
-The main themes of the narrative are racial heritage and community and building a sense of personal identity in a racist society.
-In contrast to the protest novels of other African-American writers such as Richard Wright, Ellison creates a style of writing that embraces a variety of modes of expression, thereby making it quite a difficult novel to categorise.
-Some of the most significant aspects of his writing though are his use of modernist symbolism, and the influences he takes from jazz music.
-The combination of these elements alongside the use of literary and cultural references and the underlying sense of an existential quest for a recognised identity place this novel within the modernist tradition, though there are postmodernist, naturalist, and realist elements all open for exploration.
+He is forced into a demeaning physical fight in order to gain his scholarship.
+His letters of recommendation are exposed as damagingly negative, and after an accident at his job in the paint factory he finds himself an unknown black man in a hospital bed and subjected to medical experimentation.
+The main themes of the narrative are racial heritage and community, and building a sense of personal identity in a racist society.
+In contrast to the protest novels of other African-American writers such as Richard Wright, Ellison creates a style of writing that embraces a variety of modes of expression, making it quite a difficult novel to categorise.
+Some of the most significant aspects of his writing, though, are his use of modernist symbolism, and the influences he takes from jazz music.
+The combination of these elements alongside Ellison’s use of multiple literary and cultural references and the underlying sense of an existential quest for a recognised identity place this novel within the modernist tradition, though there are postmodernist, naturalist, and realist elements all open for exploration.

 Published in 1928, Point Counter Point may be a surprise to readers who know Aldous Huxley through his more widely read Brave New World.
 Far away from the dystopic future world of his most famous work, this novel is a realist satire of English society in the 1920s.
-Like Howards End it takes as a theme the political atmosphere of the time, and issues surrounding the English class system, but it also goes far beyond that in philosophical discussions about art, life, science, and relationships.
-As the title might suggest, this novel is formally experimental in its relationship to music, with many pieces of classical music being referenced throughout the book.
+Like Howards End, it takes as a theme the political atmosphere of the time, and issues surrounding the English class system.
+It also reaches into philosophical discussions about art, life, science, and relationships.
+As the title might suggest, this novel is formally experimental in its relationship to music, with many pieces of classical music referenced throughout the book.
 The characters move around each other in an orchestrated counterpoint which also extends to certain values and attitudes, specifically the relationship between art and science, and those attributed to the working and middle/upper classes.
 The vast array of elements to this novel are kept in check by Huxley the great conductor, who undercuts his own orchestration with a biting wit that leaves no character, and no idea, unsatirised.

 7) Ulysses by James Joyce